ElRapt/RandomMusician/README.md

 Built using Python and it's libraries.

 This is far from a perfect music generator or composition tool.
-In fact, it's a long way from it!
-However, as someone who isn't a musician or proficient with music editing software like Audacity or FL Studio, this project was a fun opportunity to try to learn and explore sound manipulation in Python.
+However, as someone who isn't a musician or proficient with music editing software, this project was a fun opportunity to try to learn and explore the most basic of sound manipulations in Python.

 ## What Does it Do?